flucoma/flucoma-docs/doc/BufMFCC.rst

 :sc-related: Guides/FluidCorpusManipulationToolkit, Guides/FluidBufMultiThreading, Classes/FluidBufMelBands
 :see-also:
 :description:

   MFCC stands for Mel-Frequency Cepstral Coefficients ("cepstral" is pronounced like "kepstral").
 This analysis is often used for timbral description and timbral comparison.
+It compresses the overall spectrum into a smaller number of coefficients that, when taken together, describe the general contour the the spectrum.

-The MFCC values are derived by first computing a mel-frequency spectrum, just as in :fluid-obj:``MelBands``. ``numCoeffs`` coefficients are then calculated by using that mel-frequency spectrum as input to the discrete cosine transform.
+  The MFCC values are derived by first computing a mel-frequency spectrum, just as in :fluid-obj:`MelBands`. ``numCoeffs`` coefficients are then calculated by using that mel-frequency spectrum as input to the discrete cosine transform.
 This means that the shape of the mel-frequency spectrum is compared to a number of cosine wave shapes (different cosines shapes created from different different frequencies).
 Each MFCC value (i.e., "coefficient") represents how similar the mel-frequency spectrum is to one of these cosine shapes.

-    For an interactive explanation of this relationship, visit https://learn.flucoma.org/reference/mfcc.

-    Other that the 0th coefficient (they start counting from zero), MFCCs are unchanged by differences in the overall energy of the spectrum (which relates to how we perceive loudness).
-This means that timbres that are the same will have the same MFCC values (other than MFCC 0) even if they're analysed at different loudnesses.
-MFCC 0 can still be useful if a measure of the overall energy in the spectrum is important for an analysis.
-If MFCC 0 is not desired, the parameter ``startCoeff`` can tell this object to return MFCCs starting at a coefficient other than 0 (most often 1).
+  Other that the 0th coefficient, MFCCs are unchanged by differences in the overall energy of the spectrum (which relates to how we perceive loudness).
+This means that timbres with similar spectral contours, but different volumes, will still have similar MFCC values, other than MFCC 0.
+To remove any indication of loudness but keep the information about timbre, we can ignore MFCC 0 by setting the parameter ``startCoeff`` to 1.

-    The process will return a single multichannel buffer with ``numCoeffs`` channels (corresponding to the coefficients) for each channel in the input buffer.
-The sequences of frames in the output buffer represent the sequence of MFCC analyses, done at ``hopSize`` frames intervals in the input buffer.
+   For more information visit https://learn.flucoma.org/reference/mfcc/.

+   For an interactive explanation of this relationship, visit https://learn.flucoma.org/reference/mfcc/explain.

 :control source:

    The index of the buffer to use as the source material to be analysed.
 The different channels of multichannel buffers will be processing sequentially.